Martin Hoberg Hedegaard

-Martin Hoberg Hedegaard, also known as Saveus (born 9 October 1992) is a Danish singer, songwriter and record producer.
+Martin Hoberg Hedegaard, also known as Saveus (born 9 October 1992), is a Danish singer, songwriter and record producer.
 In 2016, he wrote and produced the EP Will Somebody Save Us and in 2018 he released his first full-length album, Neuro.
 The same year, he opened the Orange Stage at the Roskilde Festival.

-Saveus has been praised by both Simon Cowell, Elton John and the legendary rockband, Queen, and has worked with artists and producers like Girls' Generation, Exo, and Andrew Dawson.

 History

 Childhood

-Martin was born in the small town of Ørum in central Jutland, Denmark and spent his entire life there with his mother Gitta, his father Peder, and his two older brothers Anders and Simon.
+Martin was born in Ørum in central Jutland, Denmark.
+He lived there his entire life with his mother Gitta, his father Peder, and his two older brothers Anders and Simon.